glasnt/talks/2017_05_PyCon_US_Snek/slides.md

 ---

+# ... <!-- .slide: class="center" -->

-# ... (process on how to convert previous slide to next slide)
+Note: (process on how to convert previous slide to next slide)

-Note: TODO what is a nice process to convert script to bytecode?
+TODO what is a nice process to convert script to bytecode?

 import pycompile pycompile.compile?